 This tool measures the type and intensity of assistance an individual may need

 The Supports Intensity Scale (SIS®) was published by the American Association of Intellectual and Developmental Disabilities (AAIDD) in 2004.
+AAIDD has since developed the Supports Intensity Scale for Adults (SIS-A) and Supports Intensity Scale for Children (SIS-C).
 It is designed to measure a person’s support needs.
-While most other assessments identify tasks that a person can and can’t do, the SIS measures the type and intensity of assistance that an individual needs to successfully complete tasks of everyday life like other same-aged adults in the community.
-The SIS measures activities across all areas of adult life, including: home living, community living, lifelong learning, employment, health and safety, social activities, and protection and advocacy.
+While most other assessments identify tasks that a person can and can’t do, the SIS-A measures the type and intensity of assistance that an individual needs to successfully complete tasks of everyday life like other same-aged adults in the community.
+The SIS-A measures activities across all areas of adult life, including: home living, community living, lifelong learning, employment, health and safety, social activities, and protection and advocacy.
 Activities are rated according to frequency, amount, and type of support in accordance with AAIDD rating key guidelines.
+The SIS-C addresses the need for measures specific to the support needed by children ages 5 to 16 in typical, age-appropriate environments.
 The SIS was designed to:

-- Assess support needs of individuals ages 16 to 72.
+- Assess support needs of individuals age 16 and older (SIS-A)

 - Determine the type and intensity of support needed.